-CLA’s day programs provide interpersonal, team-like opportunities for individuals to be exposed to a wide variety of confidence building learning experiences and personal skills including: computers, photography, music, cooking, exercise, and socialization skills.
+CLA’s day programs provide interpersonal, team building opportunities for individuals to be exposed to a wide variety of confidence building learning experiences and personal skills including: computers, photography, music, cooking, exercise, and socialization skills.

-Our state-of-the-art Day Center is open for business!
-Located at 1770 South Helena Street, Aurora, CO 80017 drop in and check out our facility and amenities.
+Located at 1770 South Helena Street, Aurora, CO 80017.
+Drop in and check out our facility and amenities.

 (Community Living Alternatives’ Specialized Services)